MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Reed-Kellogg notation creates diagrams from sentences.
 Grammar rules help us share ideas.
-Syntax turns a web of thought into an array of words.
+Syntax turns a web of thoughts into an array of words.
+Grammatical categories: nouns, verbs, prepositions, adjectives, adverbs, articles and determinatives, coordinators and subordinators.
+Rules of syntax specify the order of categories.
+Grammatical functions: head, object, subject, predicate, modifier and determiner.
+Head can stand alone, instead of the whole phrase.
+You can add as many words to it as you like.
+Object is a noun phrase following a verb.
+Subject does the verb.
+It sits outside the verb phrase.
+Determiner answers: "How many?" and "Which one?".
+Semantic categories: action, physical object, possessor, doer and done-to.